royayushi/WellNexus/README.md

 ## :computer: Technologies Used:
 <img src ="https://user-images.githubusercontent.com/82845528/221410588-0a10f09c-ad47-45b8-a20d-bb44ffda330f.png" width = 70>   <img src ="https://user-images.githubusercontent.com/82845528/221410593-62b99a6d-024b-4a63-9244-c272cb7c4540.png" width = 75>   <img src ="https://user-images.githubusercontent.com/82845528/221410596-9cf4e3f7-a6ca-45e4-81d3-95c668721d79.png" width = 70>   ![git](https://user-images.githubusercontent.com/113718177/221410549-1337aad8-9980-474b-8853-77b006a654a5.svg)

+## Chalenges We Faced:
+We built a Chrome Extension for the first time, so it was definitely a challenge to learn and implement it in the project within two days.
+We have various functions in the extension like the alarm function, the stop alarm function, restoring and saving toggle function; and it was a challenge to try to figure out how to sync all those functions across various tabs.

 ## :camera: Screenshots:
 ![img1](https://user-images.githubusercontent.com/113718177/221417606-b9305e32-0642-44d8-bbe6-ba8062bea9c0.png)